-Over th e years, the Academy has developed a chapel program that engages participants at all levels.
+Faith Lutheran Academy has developed a chapel program that engages participants at all levels.
 Weekly chapel services are student-led, allowing various opportunities for students to share God’s Word through their words and actions.
 Three particular aspects of the School’s chapel program are noteworthy because they “Empower and Mentor Children to Serve Christ and Others.”
-First, fifth-graders serve Christ and others each year through worship leadership opportunities offered in Applied Christianity.
-Second, students at every grade level take turns sharing a Biblical message with fellow students, faculty, staff, and families during weekly chapel services.
+Fifth-graders serve Christ and others each year through worship leadership opportunities offered in Applied Christianity.
+Students at every grade level take turns sharing a Biblical message with fellow students, faculty, staff, and families during weekly chapel services.

-Applied Christianity – As mentioned above, this aspect of the Academy’s chapel program empowers children to serve Christ and others.
+Applied Christianity (student-led chapel) empowers children to serve Christ and others.
 At the beginning of each school year, fifth-grade students complete a survey, expressing their willingness to participate during weekly chapel services.
-There are many opportunities for Christian service during chapel, including Praise Singers, Confession/Absolution Leaders, Prayer and Pledge Leaders, Acolytes and Greeters, Offering, and Technology Crew.
+There are many opportunities for Christian service during chapel, including Praise Singers, Confession/Absolution Leaders, Prayer, and Pledge Leaders, Acolytes and Greeters, Offering, and Technology Crew.
 Each area of ministry allows students to share their God-given gifts during weekly chapel services and elsewhere.
 The following descriptions provide insight into the roles of each of these areas of ministry:

 Praise Singers: Fifth-grade students may sing during weekly chapel services.
 The gift of singing is used both for worship and to lead other students in worship.
 The Academy is training future spiritual leaders by encouraging them to use their time and musical talents..

 Confession/Absolution Leaders: Fifth-grade students may lead chapel services, including a confession of sins and/or absolution.
 This encourages Academy students to deeply ponder the meaning of God’s word, especially the reasons why Christ’s life and death are so important in our daily lives.